Sophie Scholl: Origins of the White Rose

-Sophie is believed to have first learned about the White Rose in July 1942, but Fritz Hartnagel remembers her asking him in May 1942 if he could get her a pass to buy a duplicating machine (impossible to get in Nazi Germany without a signed and countersigned form), which suggests that perhaps she knew about the activities sooner than thought.
-Whenever she joined, she proved to be valuable to the group because, as a woman, her chances of being randomly stopped by the SS were much smaller.
+Sophie is believed to have first learned about the White Rose in July 1942, but Fritz Hartnagel remembers her asking him in May 1942 if he could get her a pass to buy a duplicating machine (which could not be obtained in Nazi Germany except by permit), which suggests that she may have known about the activities earlier.
+Whenever she joined, she proved to be valuable to the group because, as a woman, she was less likely to be randomly stopped by the SS.

 Arrest and execution

-On 18 February 1943, Sophie and Hans Scholl went to the Ludwig Maximilian University to leave flyers out for the students to read.
+On 18 February 1943, Sophie and Hans Scholl went to Ludwig Maximilian University to leave flyers out for the students to read.
 The Scholls brought a suitcase full of leaflets to the university main building, and hurriedly dropped stacks of copies in the empty corridors for students to find when they left the lecture rooms.
-Leaving before the lectures had ended, the Scholls noticed that there were some left-over copies in the suitcase and decided to distribute them.
+Leaving before the lectures had ended, the Scholls had some copies left in the suitcase and decided to distribute them.
 Sophie flung the last remaining leaflets from the top floor down into the atrium.
 This spontaneous action was observed by the university maintenance man, Jakob Schmid, a self-avowed Nazi, who had joined the Nazi Party in 1937.